Björn Ulvaeus: Personal life

 On 6 July 1971, Ulvaeus married Agnetha Fältskog.
 They had two children: Linda Elin Ulvaeus (born 23 February 1973), and Peter Christian Ulvaeus (born 4 December 1977).
 The couple separated in early 1979, and their divorce was finalised in July 1980.

 Ulvaeus married music journalist Lena Källersjö on 6 January 1981.
-They have two daughters: Emma Eleonora (born 3 January 1982) and Anna Linnea (born 29 April 1986).
-Ulvaeus and Källersjö live on a private island in Djursholm, an upscale area in Danderyd municipality north of Stockholm.
-From 1984 to 1990 they lived in the United Kingdom, where Ulvaeus founded an IT business with his brother.
+They have two daughters.
+Ulvaeus and Källersjö lived on a private island in Djursholm, an upscale area in Danderyd Municipality north of Stockholm.
+From 1984 to 1990, they lived in the United Kingdom, where Ulvaeus founded an IT business with his brother.
 In February 2022, Ulvaeus and Källersjö announced their separation.

+In 2021, while producing Voyage, Ulvaeus met Christina Sas, a product manager at Universal Music Group, and they began dating the following year.
+Ulvaeus and Sas were married on 21 September 2024 in Copenhagen, Denmark.
+The ceremony was conducted by Sandi Toksvig.

 Ulvaeus is one of the four owners (along with Per Gessle) of NoteHeads, a Swedish company which publishes the music notation program Igor Engraver.

 Ulvaeus is a member of the International Humanist and Ethical Union's Swedish member organisation Humanisterna, and was awarded their annual prize, Hedenius-priset, in 2006.
 Ulvaeus describes himself as an atheist.
 He has appeared on several shows discussing his views about religion.

 Ulvaeus suffered from severe long-term memory loss.
 However, in a 2009 interview, he stated that reports of his memory loss were "hugely exaggerated".
 In a TV interview with Fredrik Skavlan, Ulvaeus said the memory loss pertained to episodic memory.
 He said that, for instance, he was not nostalgic for his days with ABBA: "It was good while it lasted."

 The Guardian called him Sweden's "highest-profile cash-free campaigner", explaining that "after his son was robbed several years ago, Ulvaeus became an evangelist for the electronic payment movement, claiming that cash was the primary cause of crime and that 'all activity in the black economy requires cash'".
-He has reportedly been living cash-free for more than a year, and ABBA The Museum has operated cash-free since it opened in May 2013.
+He has reportedly been living cash-free for more than a decade, and ABBA The Museum has operated cash-free since it opened in May 2013.